NikkelSoft/AutoGenesis/MOBILE-README.md

 Requirements:
 1. Before executing the first step, call clear_cache, and after all steps are completed, sequentially call preview_code_changes and confirm_code_change.
 2. Execute each step exactly as written, in order.
 Each step must generate one block of test code.
 3. Do not modify, merge, skip, or add any step.
 4. Use only appium-mcp-server API calls.
+5. Analyze the execution result of each step to ensure success before proceeding to the next step.
 ```
 AI will call MCP tools to automatically generate corresponding step definition code.